 When you get out of the departure hall, you will be surprised by the number of people approaching you.
 They are from taxi and rental car companies.
 It can be overwhelming, especially if you have been on a long flight.

 The taxi from the airport can be expensive, something between $25 to $45.
-Of course, you can always bargain the price, but I recommend booking a transfer with your hotel if you can.
+Of course, you can always bargain the price, but I recommend booking a transfer with your hotel if you can or booking a private shuttle in advance.

 If you are looking for a cheaper option, you can take a bus to Cancun city and then take a bus or a taxi to your hotel.
 ADO is one of the largest bus companies in Mexico, which also operates from Cancun airport to Cancun city centre, Tulum, Playa del Carmen and other main cities in Yucatan.